Swe-GitHub/Review-App/README.md

 React-Scripts : 4.0.0
 @ftrack/api : 0.8.0-aplpha.2

-Download the files and run in the local
+Download the files and run in the local or use codesandbox link https://codesandbox.io/s/ftrack-code-test-template-forked-voujh?file=/src